top of page

 A Day in Bisson Lab

-1. Transparency: We value the free exchange of scientific ideas and open discussions about data and what it represents.
+We value the free exchange of scientific ideas and open discussions about data and what it represents.
 Questions about your project, thesis and data are welcome at all times.
-We believe transparency is essential for both for fruitful collaboration and for scientific advancement.
+We believe honesty and explicit expectations are essential for fruitful collaboration and scientific advancement.
+It is important that everyone knows what others in the lab (and elsewhere) are working on, why and how they are doing it; outside perspectives and constructive criticism fuels growth.
+We believe collaboration stems from conflict of ideas, which requires direct and clear communication:

 "Politeness, Francis Crick said over the BBC at the time he got the Nobel prize, is the poison of all good collaboration in science.
 The soul of collaboration is perfect candor, rudeness if need be.
 Its prerequisite is parity of standing in science, for if one figure is too much senior to the other, that's when the serpent politeness creeps in.
 A good scientist values criticism almost higher than friendship; no, in science criticism is the height and measure of friendship.
 The collaborator points out the obvious, with due impatience.
 The collaborator stops the nonsense".